AlyssaDang/Data-Structures-Algorithm/README.md

 # Data-Structures-Algorithm
-Review of Data Structures and Algorithms
+***Review of Data Structures and Algorithms***

-0. Linked-List:   A structure containing nodes, which has 1+ pointer variable that references its place in the structure.
+***0. Linked-List:   A structure containing nodes, which has 1+ pointer variable that references its place in the structure.
-                  The first node is called the HEAD and the last node is called the (optional) TAIL.
+                  The first node is called the HEAD and the last node is called the (optional) TAIL.***

                   Singly Linked-List: Each node contains a singular pointer to the *next node.